Grants for Nonprofit Human Services

 Animal Welfare

 We support organizations that promote animal welfare and provide training for service dogs.
 We also partner with nonprofits who use the power of the animal-human connection in therapeutic settings to improve lives.
-This includes equine therapy programs, for example, to help heal adults and children with physical, cognitive and emotional disabilities.SFC Charitable Foundation Grant
+This includes equine therapy programs, for example, to help heal adults and children with physical, cognitive and emotional disabilities.Lawrence Foundation Grant

 The Lawrence Foundation